 - Processed individual flight lines to derive a raw "Point Cloud" LAS file.
 Matched overlapping flight lines, generated statistics for evaluation comparisons, and made the necessary adjustments to remove any residual systematic error. - Calibrated LAS files were imported into the task order tiles and initially filtered to create a ground and non-ground class.
 Then additional classes were filtered as necessary to meet client specified classes. - Once all of the task order data was imported and classified, cross flights and survey ground control data was imported and calculated for an accuracy assessment.
 As a QA/QC measure, Woolpert has developed a routine to generate accuracy statistical reports by comparison among LiDAR points, ground control, and TINs.
 The LiDAR is adjusted accordingly to reduce any vertical bias to meet or exceed the vertical accuracy requirements. - The LiDAR tiles were reviewed using a series of proprietary QA/QC procedures to ensure it fulfills the task order requirements.
-A portion of this requires a manual step to ensure anomalies have been removed from the ground class. - The bare earth DEM surface was hydrologically flattened for waterbody features that were greater than 2 acres and rivers and streams of 30.5 meters (100 feet) and greater nominal width.
+A portion of this requires a manual step to ensure anomalies have been removed from the ground class. - The bare earth DEM surface was hydrologically flattened for waterbody features that were greater than 2 acres and rivers and streams of 100 feet and greater nominal width.

-- The LiDAR LAS files for this task order have been classified into the Default (Class 1), Ground (Class 2), Noise (Class 7), Water (Class 9) and Ignored Ground (Class 10) classifications. - FGDC Compliant metadata was developed for the task order in .xml format for the final data products. - The horizontal datum used for the task order was referenced to UTM 15N and North American Datum of 1983.
-Coordinate positions were specified in units of meters.
+- The LiDAR LAS files for this task order have been classified into the Default (Class 1), Ground (Class 2), Noise (Class 7), Water (Class 9), and Ignored Ground (Class 10) classifications. - FGDC Compliant metadata was developed for the task order in .xml format for the final data products. - The horizontal datum used for the task order was referenced to UTM16N American Datum of 1983.
+Coordinate positions were specified in units of meters for the Shelby AOI.
 The vertical datum used for the task order was referenced to NAVD 1988, meters, Geoid09.
+The horizontal datum used for the task order was referenced to NAD83, U.S. State Plane Tennessee (FIPS4100) Survey Feet.
+The Horizontal datum used for the task order was referenced to NAVD so referenced to NAVD88, geoid 09, Survey Feet.